-- Optional Cost Adder #1 Provide a Unit Cost to complete an additional groundwater monitoring and sampling event. - Optional Cost Adder #2 Provide a Unit Cost to prepare a Progress Report for submittal to the Solicitor, ICF International as designated representative of the USTIF, and potentially PADEP. - Optional Cost Adder #3 Provide a Unit Cost to extend the Pump test for four (4) additional hours at the Site.
+- Optional Cost Adder #1 Provide a Unit Cost to complete an additional groundwater monitoring and sampling event. - Optional Cost Adder #2 Provide a Unit Cost to prepare a Progress Report for submittal to the Solicitor, ICF International as designated representative of the USTIF, and potentially the PADEP. - Optional Cost Adder #3 Provide a Unit Cost to extend the pump test for four (4) additional hours at the Site.
 The pump test would be extended if stabilization does not occur by the end of the eight (8) hour pump test. - Optional Cost Adder #4 Provide a Unit Cost to install one (1) overburden groundwater monitoring well.
-The scope of work for this cost adder should follow Task 2.3 construction guidelines, but would be completed during a separate event. - Optional Cost Adder #5 Provide a Unit Cost to install one (1) bedrock groundwater monitoring well.
-The scope of work for this cost adder should follow Task 2.2 construction guidelines, but would be completed during a separate event.
+The scope of work for this cost adder should follow Task 2.2 construction guidelines, but would be completed during a separate event. - Optional Cost Adder #5 Provide a Unit Cost to secure offsite access on one (1) adjacent residential/commercial property in an effort to install a groundwater monitoring well. - Optional Cost Adder #6 Provide a Unit Cost to update the Site's survey to include potential off-site well installation(s) locations.
+The scope of work for this cost adder should follow Task 2.3.